Togeffet/kanimaji/README.md

 But, if you still want to use this for some reason you should create a folder "kanji" at the root of this project and add any .svgs you want to convert there.

-Run the "run_script.py" script to change all kanji in the kanji/ folder into animated svgs.
+Run run_script.py  to change all kanji in the kanji/ folder into animated svgs.

-The delete_extra_files.py script just removes all kanji not found on uchisen from the kanji/ folder.
+Running delete_extra_files.py script will remove all kanji not found on uchisen from the kanji/ folder.

 ## Licenses ##